mdn/content/README.md

   the site to Markdown one section at a time, and don't want to mix authoring formats within a section.
 At this point we have only converted the JavaScript documentation.
 So if you are adding a new document under `files/en-us/web/javascript`, make it a Markdown file.
-Otherwise make it an HTML file.
+Otherwise, make it an HTML file.
 - Remember that a document is represented by an `index.html` or `index.md` file within its own folder.